HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-23-Quality-Time.md

   Realize that you are not going to write any code for the next few hours.
   It's an investment into building a mental model of the software you are running.
   This will pay of in the mid term.
-  I have had numerous situations where I fix a bug took ages, b/c I did not undersand the component well enough.
+  I have had numerous situations where I fix a bug took ages, b/c I did not understand the component well enough.
-  Taking a few hours to read more docs and code would have been qicker and less stressful.
+  Taking a few hours to read more docs and code would have been quicker and less stressful.
   Also, your next debugging session will profit from improved understanding.

 I am pretty sure that this was *not* exactly what @postwait did in his quality time with tcpdump(1).